shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-Send rendered videos to an [Amazon S3](https://www.mux.com/) bucket.
+Send rendered videos to an [Amazon S3](https://shotstack.io/docs/guide/serving-assets/destinations/s3) bucket.
 Send files to any region with your own prefix and filename.
-Add the `s3` destination provider to send the output video to S3.
 AWS credentials are required and added via the [dashboard](https://dashboard.shotstack.io/integrations/s3), not in the request.

 ### Properties